-The focus of this course is the preparation and completion of a field-based project reflecting the candidate's knowledge of an approved topic and its implications for curriculum, instruction, and assessment.
+The focus of this course is the preparation and completion of a field-based project reflecting the candidate's knowledge of approved topics and its implications for curriculum, instruction, and assessment.
 Prerequisite(s): EDCI 635, and SPED 561 or SPED 583.
+Note: Offered in the spring and fall.